jesperancinha/project-signer/je-all-runtime/Readme.md

-# java-exercise-docker
+# je-all-runtime

 [![dockeri.co](https://dockeri.co/image/jesperancinha/java-exercise-docker)](https://hub.docker.com/r/jesperancinha/java-exercise-docker)

 This images provides support to NGINX and extended support to:

 - Java
-- Maven
-- Gradle
 - NPM
 - yarn
-- rpm
 - Grunt
 - Python
 - pip
 - Flask
 - wget
-- vim
 - cron
 - pm2
 - tsc

-This image is meant to be used in build pipelines, where a lot of utilities, package managers and runtimes are needed.
+This image is meant to be used as a fast approach to use a multi runtime environment.

 ## Starting point